Can Your Pet Make You Sick?

 Cat Scratch FeverCat scratch fever

-is caused by bacteria carried by healthy cats..
+is caused by bacteria carried by healthy kittens and cats.
 Cat scratch fever results after a cat scratches the skin, bites, or licks an open sore.
 About a week later, the point of contact develops a raised bump.
 Other symptoms may occur, like fever, fatigue, swollen lymph nodes, loss of appetite, or headache.
 Serious complications, like a high fever or pneumonia, may result.

 Another infection that can result from contact with cats, toxoplasmosis